MoH-Malaysia/covid19-public/README.md

  - `pop_12`: population aged 12-17
  - `pop_5`: population aged 5-11

-_Static data will (probably) remain unchanged for the duration of the program, barring an update from the source, e.g. if DOSM makes an update to population estimates.
+_Static data will remain unchanged unless there is an update from the source, e.g. if DOSM makes an update to population estimates.
 We provide this data here not to supersede the source, but rather to be transparent about the data we use to compute key statistics e.g. the % of the population that is vaccinated.
 We also hope this ensures synchronisation (across various independent analysts) of key statistics._